-The most extensive temperature coverage over the entire Scotian Shelf occurs during the annual Canadian government groundfish survey, usually undertaken in July.
+The most extensive temperature coverage over the entire Scotian Shelf occurs during the annual groundfish survey, usually undertaken in July.
 In 1998, 175 conductivity-temperature-depth (CTD) stations were occupied.
-Off southwestern Nova Scotia, a fisherman conducted groundfish survey also collected CTD data at another 161 stations.
-Many of the latter were located in areas not traditionally occupied during the government run survey, e.g. over Lurcher Shoals and other inshore areas.
-Temperatures from both surveys were interpolated onto a 0.2° by 0.2° latitudelongitude grid using an objective analysis procedure known as optimal estimation.
+Off southwestern Nova Scotia, an ITQ survey was also conducted that collected CTD data at another 161 stations.
+Many of the latter were located in areas not traditionally occupied during the government run groundfish survey, e.g. over Lurcher

+Shoals and other inshore areas.
+Temperatures from both surveys were interpolated onto a 0.2° by 0.2° latitude-longitude grid using an objective analysis procedure known as optimal estimation.
 The interpolation method uses the 15 "nearest neighbours" and a horizontal scale length of 30 km and vertical scale lengths of 15 m in the upper 30 m and 25 m below that.
 Data near the interpolation grid point are weighted proportionately more than those further away.
 Temperatures were optimally estimated onto the grid for depths of 0, 50, 100 m and near bottom.
 Maximum depths for the interpolated temperature field were limited to 1000 m.
 The 1998 temperatures were also compared to the 1961-90 means for July.